groceries

 - Lucky Import & Export (112 Brisbane St, Perth)

-This is where I stock up on 5kg golden deer thai jasmine rice.
-If you're looking for frozen pandan leaves, you can find it here too.
+If you're looking for frozen pandan leaves, you can find it here.
 It's also the only place I find that stocks terang bulan (sweet martabak) instant mix.
 Though I miss the real thing so much.

 korean groceries